rodeanmoradi/ATOMS-Graphing-Automation-Script/README.md

 For some tests, the cell is rested for 2 hours to return to a state of thermal and electrochemical equilibrium.
 CSV files from such experiments are sliced so that only the relevant data is plotted.

 The data from cell testing comes with two CSV files: a detail file (the experimental data) and a step file (the procedural steps).
-For estimating the thermal properties of the cell (e.g., conductivities, heat transfer coefficient), the step file is not necessary.
+For estimating the thermal properties of the cell (e.g. conductivities, heat transfer coefficient), the step file is not necessary.
 Therefore, step files are not plotted.